ivansglazunov/hasyx/NOTIFY.md

 ## Workflow Overview

 1.  **Client-Side Permission**: The client application (e.g., web browser, mobile app) requests notification permission from the user.
-For channel notifications, this is handled server-side by `npx hasyx assist` linking a Project User to a channel.
+For channel notifications, link a Project User to a channel using your admin tools or CLI where applicable (no assist required).
 2.  **Token Registration**: If permission is granted (or configured for a channel), the client receives a device token (or channel ID is configured).
 This, along with user/project user and device/channel info, is stored in `notification_permissions`.
 3.  **Sending a Notification**:
     *   An action (e.g., user interaction, scheduled task, admin panel) triggers the need to send a notification.